-Good example of sidewalk along secondary streets with stoops and planters that gives residential character.
+Good example of sidewalk along secondary streets with stoops and planters that give residential character.
 (303 Third st, Kendall Square)

-b.
-Integrating Buildings with Public Places
+3. Integrating Buildings with Public Places

-An important aspect of reviewing new development is the relation between each project and the open spaces near by.
-The following map shows the range of open spaces that currently exist in Central Square.

-Goal: As the design of existing public spaces is revisited and as part of the redevelopment of adjacent properties, seek to improve the attractiveness and functionality of the open space at all levels.
+Goal: An important aspect of reviewing new development is the relation between each project and the open spaces nearby.
+As the design of existing public spaces is revisited and as part of the redevelopment of adjacent properties, seek to improve the attractiveness and functionality of the open space at all levels.